Arsuaga-Vazquez-Lab/RNA-Polynomial/README.md

 ## Usage

+### Compute the tree polynomial representations of an RNA secondary structure

 The function **dbn2pl.m** converts a dot-bracket notation of an RNA secondary structure without pseudoknots into a parent list of its tree representation of a selected type.

 The function **pl2poly.m** then computes the corresponding polynomial with the parent list of the tree representation.